 Interested in Starting a Group?

 Tergar’s meditation group program was created so that groups of like-minded people could gather together and share the path of meditation.
 Groups of meditators all over the world are using this program as a basis for their time together.
-Some groups are nothing more than a few friends who meet in someone’s living room to practice, while others are more formal and serve hundreds of students each year.
-If you’d like to learn more, please visit our starting a Tergar Practice Group page.
+If you’d like to learn more, please visit our starting an informal Tergar Meditation Group or Book Club page.